sudhirmhamane/portfolio-website/README.md

 └── ...
 ```

-## Deployment

-This project is ready to deploy on [Vercel](https://vercel.com/) or any static hosting service.
+Ready to deploy on [Vercel](https://vercel.com/) or any static hosting service.
 The included `vercel.json` handles SPA routing.

 ## License

 This project is for personal portfolio use.
 Feel free to fork and adapt for your own portfolio!

 ---

-Made with ❤️ by